A Complete Guide to Budget Variance Analysis: How to Automate for Deeper Insights

 These challenges include:

 - Stale Data: The first step to running a budget vs. actuals report is to make sure your books are closed.
 If that process takes 4-10 days and finance takes another few to make sure the data aligns with forecasts, the starting point for your variance analysis is already somewhat stale.
 By the time you dig into the “why” behind variances, your business is already well into the next month, and insights may no longer be relevant.

 - Basic Insights: Data consolidation challenges make it difficult to look at BvA at the account or even department level.
-Instead, you’re left with basic, high-level confirmation of negative variance or positive budget variance across your income statement, balance sheet, and cash flow statement.
+Instead, you’re left with basic, high-level financial dashboards that simply confirm negative variance or positive budget variance across your income statement, balance sheet, and cash flow statement.

-- Inflexible Spreadsheets: Spreadsheet-based templates leave little room for a proactive investigation into budget variance.
+- Inflexible Spreadsheets: Financial model templates (and spreadsheet-based templates in general, like Excel) leave little room for a proactive investigation into budget variance.
 You may be able to cover a wide range of the basics with a template and add new data every month or quarter.
 But when you need to go deeper to find out why a variance occurred or add new line items to the template, you end up digging through different tools instead of focusing on collaborating with department leads.

-The faster you can get a clear picture of budget variance, the sooner you’ll be able to get to the good stuff—the deep conversations about why the forecast was off and how that impacted tangible financial outcomes.
+The faster you can work through these challenges and get a clear picture of budget variance, the sooner you’ll be able to get to the good stuff—the deep conversations about why the forecast was off and how that impacted tangible financial outcomes.

 3 Benefits of Automated Budget vs. Actuals Analysis